Stallerhof: Content

-The mentally retarded, shortsighted Beppi is regarded as a social disgrace by her parents, the farmer Staller and his wife.
+The intellectually disabled, shortsighted Beppi is regarded as a social disgrace by her parents, the farmer Staller and his wife.
 The permanent pressure to which Beppi is exposed takes its toll.
 When she is unable to read a letter without making mistakes, she is slapped.
 But when she is left to herself, she can read it perfectly.

 The only one who treats her well is Sepp, an almost 60-year-old labourer.
 He tells her a touching story about North American Indians in which a woman outcast by her tribe is rescued by a white man.
 The labourer, downtrodden by Beppi's parents, longs for freedom and independence, but is unable to fulfill his social and sexual desires.
 He can only act as master towards his dog.